fernandezbaptiste/Your-First-Contribution-first-draft/README.md

 All we need to do is now send over our changes to the original repository to make our contribution.

-In Github language, this is called **"pulling a request"** because you essentially "pull" your changes into the main repository.
+In "Github language", this is called **"pulling a request"** because you essentially "pull" your changes into the main repository.

 Go now to your Github repo page online, click on the `Contribute ` button and then `Open pull request`